unification-com/wrkchain/templates/docs/md/sections/introduction.md

 1. Fund the public addresses used to write to your WRKChain Root smart contract with UND
 2. Deploy the WRKCHain Root smart contract
-3. Install the required node software on each of the computers that will run your WRKCHain network
+3. Install the required node software on each of the hosts that will run your WRKChain network
 4. Run the Nodes
 5. Run the WRKCHain Oracle software